ACMT Board of Directors FIT Program

 Application Deadline: January 1, 2022

 Required materials: Application materials include a statement of interest, a current curriculum vitae, two letters of recommendation from medical toxicologists (one must be the fellowship director), a one-page personal statement, and two to three proposed topics for future “Board Intern Perspective” columns.
 The proposed column topics should augment the statement of interest (see below) by demonstrating thoughtful and original suggestions.

 Statement of Interest: While the statement of interest should reflect the applicant’s personality and particular interests in medicine, it should also discuss the applicant’s specific background, experience, interest and career goals.

 Letters of recommendation: Letters of recommendation should be from two medical toxicologists who have had an opportunity to work closely with the applicant in a professional setting and are familiar with the applicant’s background in research, writing, and editing.
 One letter must be from the fellowship director.
 Specific content of the letters of recommendation must include the applicant’s academic accomplishments, and leadership potential; clinical and teaching performance is not sufficient.
-Letters of recommendation can be sent by fax, email, or US mail.
+Letters of recommendation can be sent by email to .